 Stop for a bite to eat….

 After you’ve worked up an appetite it would be a waste not to stop for a bit of grub.
 No chairs and no menu doesn’t sound like the best start to a café, but Bad Wolf Coffee is a well-kept secret in Chicago.
-With a focus on quality coffee and pastries that are made with local organic ingredients it’s worth a trip.
+With a focus on quality coffee and pastries that are made with local organic ingredients, it’s worth a trip.
 The legendary canelés are the thing to try but with an ever-changing menu, you might end up there more than once.
-If you prefer your brunch to be a buffet, and accompanied by bottomless mimosas, then check out Duffy’s Tavern and Grille, 420 W Diversey Pkwy.
-This bar is comfortable, casual, and offers plenty to keep sports fans happy, so has become a GirlCrew Chicago favourite.
-Once evening hits relax in the luxurious surrounds of Celeste, 111 W. Hubbard St..
-This cocktail bar and supper club focuses on presenting modernised American dishes and has an extensive wine menu to boot.
-If you need a pizza fix, pop over to Bartoli’s, 1955 W. Addison St., for a deep-dish pie that will fulfil all your cheesey dreams.
+If you prefer your brunch to be a buffet and accompanied by bottomless mimosas, then check out Duffy’s Tavern and Grille, 420 W Diversey Pkwy.
+This bar is comfortable, casual, and offers plenty to keep sports fans happy, so has become a GirlCrew Chicago favorite.
+Once evening hits relax in the luxurious surrounds of Celeste, 111 W. Hubbard St. This cocktail bar and supper club focus on presenting modernized American dishes and has an extensive wine menu to boot.
+If you need a pizza fix, pop over to Bartoli’s, 1955 W. Addison St., for a deep-dish pie that will fulfill all your cheesy dreams.

 Hit the shops….